 When I got back to the barn, huffing and puffing, Evelyn was being walked slowly to the car, holding her arm and sniffling, still very pale.
 In a moment, my parents pulled out of the driveway, headed for the nearest hospital, which was in Parsons, twenty miles away, west across the river and then south.

-They couldn’t go west across the river, though, because when we had woken up that morning, the Neosho River was flooding, something I guess it did pretty often in those days, and the water was creeping up Highway 47 toward St. Paul.
+But they couldn’t go west across the river, because when we had woken up that morning, the Neosho River was flooding, something I guess it did pretty often in those days, and the water was creeping up Highway 47 toward St. Paul.
 So they drove off the other way, taking a longer roundabout way to Parsons.

 They were back a few hours later, with Evelyn feeling better and sporting a new white cast on her arm.
 Everyone crowded around her at first, asking if it still hurt and feeling the plaster that was still a little damp and smelled like wet cement.
 But my sister didn’t get as much attention as she would have otherwise, because now the flood was on everybody’s mind.

-After supper, when evening coming on, we all walked down the highway to where the blacktop disappeared under the water.
-My parents announced strict orders that we were not to get wet, and that was an easy rule to obey because the water was brown and ugly, like a lake full of mud and trash.
+After supper, with evening coming on, we all walked down the highway to where the blacktop disappeared under the water.
+My parents gave strict orders that we were not to get wet, and that was an easy rule to obey because the water was brown and ugly, like a lake full of mud and trash.

 As we stood there, the sun sank behind some clouds on the horizon.
 With dusk falling, I suddenly noticed something flashing up ahead, red lights floating on the water.
 Pulling on a grownup’s sleeve, I pointed.
 Was somebody trapped out there?
 Was it a boat?